paladin-t/b8/docs/manual.md

 ### Cartridge library

 All cartridges are stored in a library directory on disk, each cartridge has its own sub directory for all code and data.
-The default library root path on Windows is "C:\Users\YourName\Documents\BASIC8\".
+The default root path of library on Windows is "C:\Users\YourName\Documents\BASIC8\".

 ### Configuration

 There are some configurable options available:

-* Maximizing the canvas on play: `Option`, `Graphics`, checking `Maximize canvas`
+* Maximizing the canvas when playing: `Option`, `Graphics`, checking `Maximize canvas`
-* Fixing the ratio of canvas on play: `Option`, `Graphics`, checking `Fix canvas ratio`
+* Fixing the ratio of canvas when playing: `Option`, `Graphics`, checking `Fix canvas ratio`
 * Hiding the menu bar when playing: `Option`, `Graphics`, checking `Hide menu bar when playing`
 * Entering full screen: `Option`, `Graphics`, `Full screen`
 * Customizing input: `Option`, `Input`, then custom for each virtual gamepad on the dialog box
-* Changing the root library directory: `Option`, `Directory`, `Browse`, `Apply`, this will move all existing cartridges to the new path
+* Changing the root directory of library: `Option`, `Directory`, `Browse`, `Apply`, this will move all existing cartridges to the new path
 * Showing stat. information: `Option`, check `Show stat.`
 * Making it running when double click on a cartridge, instead of opening it: `Option`, check `Run on click`
 * Allowing multiple editor windows: `Option`, check `Multiple windows`

 ### Sharing

-A big part of retro computing which makes it fun to work with is sharing and discussing user generated contents through magazines and any sorts of communities.
-That is convenient to do so in BASIC8.
+A big part of retro computing which makes it fun to work with is sharing and discussing user generated contents through magazines or any sorts of communities.
+It is convenient to export cartridge and record GIF in BASIC8.

 #### Exporter and importer

 To export a cartridge, select it on the main library screen, click `[Head]`, `Export`, then choose either `Save "*.b8" file`, or `Copy text based to clipboard`; or right click on a cartridge, then click `Export`.

-To import a cartridge, click `[Head]`, `Import`, then choose either `From a "*.b8" file`, or `From text on clipboard`.
-Use option `Overwrite` (for confliction) to replace any old cartridge with importing, otherwise use `Keep both`; BASIC8 uses cartridges' UID (Unique IDentifier) to identify them.
+To import a cartridge, click `[Head]`, `Import`, then choose either `From a "*.b8" file`, or `From text on clipboard`; you should have copied text based cartridge into clipboard already before using the second option.
+Use option `Overwrite` (for confliction) to replace any old cartridge with importing, otherwise use `Keep both`; BASIC8 uses the UID (Unique IDentifier) of cartridges to identify them.

 #### Cartridges